warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 ## Next steps

+After joining Chiado, you can take these steps:

-If you want to create a validator in the testnet, follow the instructions in the [Create a validator](/operate-a-node/create-a-validator) section.
+- If you want to create a [validator](/learn/glossary#validator), follow the instructions in the [Create a validator](/operate-a-node/create-a-validator) section.
+- To learn more about `wardend` commands for interacting with the node, see [Node commands](/operate-a-node/node-commands).
+- Don't forget to join our community in [Discord](https://discord.com/invite/warden).